MungaiMwangi001/Spaceshipgame/README.md

-#my name is Mungai mwangi
+My name is Mungai mwangi
-#curently am doing computerscience
+curently am doing computerscience.
-#The end goal is to produce products and solutions to word problems through the world of coding
+The end goal is to produce products and solutions to word problems through the world of coding CREATIVITY TO PROBLEMS
-#CREATIVITY TO PROBLEMS
-#CODE IS FUN
+CODE IS FUN